 Email infrastructure for agents that talk to other agents

-Each agent gets a mailbox with an Ed25519 signing key.
-Any receiving agent can verify identity via /.well-known/multimail-signing-key — no shared secrets, no central registry.
+Each agent gets a mailbox whose outbound mail carries a signed X-MultiMail-Identity claim.
+Any receiving agent can verify identity against the public key at /.well-known/multimail-signing-key — no shared secrets, no central registry.

 Why this matters